Athletic Hall of Fame

 - Friends and alumni of the College who have regularly enhanced interest in, and the success of, Mount Saint Vincent athletics as reflected by their career body of work.

-1. Using the accompanying Application Form or the online nomination form, a succinct biographical profile should be submitted to the Alumni Relations Office prior to the deadline.
+1. Using the online nomination form, a biographical profile should be submitted prior to the deadline.
 This profile should be concise and contain only as much relevant information about the nominee’s athletic contribution.
 The length of the nomination packet does not always equate to the strongest nomination.

 2. The selection of inductees will take place after sufficient discussion has taken place at the behest of the chairperson.
 At the conclusion of these statements, committee members will select current year’s inductees by closed ballot.

 3. Up to five (5) candidates with the highest vote totals can be inducted into the Hall of Fame that fall.